CodeBoss-dev/DropConvert/README.md

 # DropConvert

+If DropConvert saves you from uploading a document to an online converter, consider starring the repo — it helps others discover the project.

 **Convert files on your Mac.
 Locally.
 No documents ever leave your machine.**

 A native macOS menu bar app for converting between PDF, DOCX, PPTX, XLSX, ODF formats, and common images.
 Drag a file onto the menu bar icon — the converted file appears next to the original.
 No uploads, no cloud, no third-party servers.